Skip to main content

 The clinical reality looks nothing like that schedule.
 Recovery from pregnancy and birth runs over a full year, sometimes longer.
 The body's cardiovascular adaptations from pregnancy unwind over months.
 Mental health symptoms often peak well after 6 weeks - postpartum depression and anxiety can emerge anywhere in the first 12 months.
 Hypertensive disorders of pregnancy keep moms at elevated cardiovascular risk for years.
 Gestational diabetes is one of the strongest predictors of type 2 diabetes within 5 years, and the screening window that catches it depends on follow-up that often does not happen.

 The Pennsylvania Maternal Mortality Review Committee found that nearly 70% of pregnancy-associated deaths in Pennsylvania occur after childbirth, with 48% occurring between 6 weeks and 1 year postpartum.
 The same review determined that 98% of those deaths were preventable.
-The drivers are mostly mental health conditions (overdose, suicide) and cardiovascular disease - exactly the conditions that need continuous primary care attention, not a one-and-done OB visit.
+The drivers are mostly mental health conditions (overdose, suicide) and cardiovascular disease, and these need continuous primary care attention rather than a one-and-done OB visit.

 In May 2018, the American College of Obstetricians and Gynecologists published Committee Opinion 736 ("Optimizing Postpartum Care") and reframed the standard.
 Key points: